 Bee populations are declining at an alarming rate.
 When an organism that is responsible for more than 25% of the food on our tables disappears, our very existence is threatened.

-Einstein said it best, that if the bees disappeared, human life would end in four years.
-That’s not a hypothesis I want to test and yet the evidence is already being seen.
+Einstein said it best that if the bees disappeared, human life would end in four years.
+That’s not a hypothesis I want to test, and yet the evidence is there.

 This documentary helps us understand the phenomenon that has been dubbed as colony collapse disorder, CCD.
 You can watch it on Amazon here.